therealalphapulse/whalealpha/docs/ARCHITECTURE.md

 `WHALE_WALLET_STATUS_CHANGE` so it's distinguishable from a human admin's `/addwhale`/`/approvewhale` in the audit trail.

-**Two independent API keys gate two independent things, and it's easy to have one without the other:**
+**API keys are all optional, and every source degrades independently:**
+- The Priority 1 on-chain launch sources and the DexScreener leg of the Priority 2 fallback chain need **no API key at all** — this is what lets the engine bootstrap from a completely fresh deploy with zero configuration beyond `SOLANA_RPC_URL`.
-- **`JUPITER_API_KEY`** (or `PRICE_FEED_API_KEY` as a fallback) gates the
+- **`JUPITER_API_KEY`** (or `PRICE_FEED_API_KEY`) upgrades the Priority 2
-  trending-token bootstrap *source* (step 1b above) — without it, the signal-derived stream still runs, but a fresh deploy with zero tracked wallets will never find its first candidate.
+  trending source to Jupiter's data; without it, the chain falls through to Birdeye (optionally `BIRDEYE_API_KEY` for a higher free-tier ceiling) and then DexScreener automatically.
 - **`HELIUS_API_KEY`** gates *scoring* (step 2) — without it, candidates get
-  queued (by whichever source is working) but never scored, so nothing gets promoted regardless of how many candidates are found.
+  queued (by whichever sources are working) but never scored, so nothing gets promoted regardless of how many candidates are found.
 Inactivity-based retirement (step 3) doesn't need it and still works.

-Running with neither key means the tracked population can only shrink (inactivity retirement); with only `HELIUS_API_KEY` it can score/retire but never bootstrap from empty; with only `JUPITER_API_KEY` it can find candidates but never actually promote any.
-Set both for the engine to actually maintain the 500–1500 target end to end.
+Set `HELIUS_API_KEY` for the engine to actually promote what it finds; every other key is a nice-to-have that widens a fallback chain, not a hard requirement to bootstrap from zero.

 ## Why a PENDING Trade row is written before execution (new vs. the original)